Vulog Oddities

 For example, a trip that drives 10.9 miles over the allowed mileage would be charged for 10 additional miles, not 10.9 or 11.

-Likewise, overmilage works based on full days.
-If a member pays for 3 days of driving, even if the trip took less than 3 days, they'd receive the amount of allowed mileage for 3 days.
-If they only pay for 1 day and some hours, they only get 1 days worth of distance included.
+Likewise, over-mileage works based on full days.
+If a member pays for 3 days of driving, even if the trip took less than 3 days, they receive the allowed mileage for 3 days.
+If they only pay for 1 day and some hours, they only get 1 day's worth of distance included.

 Taxes

-Tax zone rates can not be reconfigured directly from in Back Office.
-The naming of the tax zone is not linked to the rate that is actually charged.
-Open a ticket with Vulog to adjust tax rates.
-The area covered by a specific tax zone can be adjusted without Vulog's intervention.
+Tax zone rates cannot be changed directly in Back Office.
+The name of a tax zone is not linked to the rate it charges — open a ticket with Vulog to adjust rates.
+The geographic area covered by a tax zone can be adjusted without Vulog's help.

 Warning

 Don't change the tax zones without extreme caution and care.
-We're working on reconfiguring tax zones so that they accurately allign with the geographic boundaries of the municipialities that may be levying these taxes.
+We're working on reconfiguring tax zones so that they accurately align with the geographic boundaries of the municipalities that may be levying these taxes.

 Credits